eonist/ParallelLoop/README.md

 // We stride to utlize cores better
-// The cost of managing threads out way the benefit on big data sets let batches = Array(0..<1000).divideBy(by: 20) // try different amounts batches.forEach { batch in // one batch at the time (50 times), avoids cpu admin overhead batch.concurrentForEach { $0 } // only assigns 20 operations at the time } // Use .flatMap { $0 } if you need to flatten the result etc
+// The cost of managing threads out way the benefit on big data sets let batches = Array(0..<1000).divideBy(by: 20) // try different amounts batches.concurrentForEach { batch in // one batch at the time (50 times), avoids cpu admin overhead batch.forEach { $0 } // only assigns 20 operations at the time } // Use .flatMap { $0 } if you need to flatten the result etc

+// or even easier:
+// The batches method also ensures a good distribution for big and small data sets
+// great when the data-set count varies Array(0..<1000).batches(spread: 20).concurrentForEach { batch in
+   batch.forEach { $0 }
+}
 ```

 ### Installation: